-- Risk of HIV Resistance to CAB We do not know if using CAB for PrEP will mean that CAB will not work to treat the HIV if you get infected with HIV during the study or in the future (this is called drug resistance).
-Drug resistance usually occurs when the amount of a medicine in the body is too low to kill the virus.
+Risk of HIV Resistance to CAB - We do not know if using CAB for PrEP will mean that CAB will not work to treat the HIV if you get infected with HIV during the study or in the future (this is called drug resistance).
+Drug resistance usually occurs when the amount of a drug in the body is too low to kill the virus.
 You will have low levels of CAB in the body for about one year after the last injection, or if you don't get the injections when they are due.
-This is why it is very important that you use other methods to protect against HIV infection whenever you are at risk, like using condoms and Tenofovir/Emtricitabine (Trade name: TDF/FTC, Truvada®) PrEP pills. - Risks potentially related to Tenofovir/Emtricitabine (Trade name: TDF/FTC, Truvada®) for PrEP - Like all other medicines, you may have symptoms or side effects while taking PrEP.
+This is why it is very important that you use other methods to protect against HIV infection whenever you are at risk, like using condoms and, if you are no longer receiving CAB, using Tenofovir/Emtricitabine (Trade name: TDF/FTC, Truvada®) PrEP pills.

+Risks potentially related to Tenofovir/Emtricitabine (Trade name: TDF/FTC, Truvada®) for PrEP - Like all other drugs, you may have symptoms or side effects while taking PrEP.
 These symptoms or side effects may be due to participation in the study or due to illnesses that have no relation to the study, like a cold or flu.
-You should tell the staff at the study clinic about any symptoms that you feel while you are participating in the study.
-In past PrEP research studies, nausea and diarrhea were the most common side effects, but happened in only about 10% or 1 in 10 people.
+You should tell the study staff at the study clinic about any symptoms that you feel while you are participating in the study.
+In past PrEP research studies, nausea and diarrhea were the most common side effects, and happened in about 10% or 1 in 10 people.
 Nausea and diarrhea mainly happened in the first month and then went away.
-A small number (<1% or 1 out of 100 people) in PrEP studies showed a small decrease in how their kidneys work, but this stopped when the people stopped taking the drug.
-Other side effects were very rare and have always gotten better when the drug was stopped.
+A small number (less than 1% or 1 out of 100 people) in PrEP studies showed a small decrease in how their kidneys work, but this stopped when the people stopped taking the study drug.
+Other side effects were very rare and usually resolved when the study drug was stopped.

-- Risks of Asking Sensitive Questions You may feel uncomfortable when we ask personal questions.
-You do not have to answer any question that you do not want to and you can stop answering the questions at any time. - Risk of Disclosure of Private Information We will make every effort to keep your information private and confidential.
+Risks of Asking Sensitive Questions - You may feel uncomfortable when we ask personal questions.
+You do not have to answer any question that you do not want to and you can stop answering the questions at any time.

+Risk of Disclosure of Private Information - We will make every effort to keep your information private and confidential.
 It is possible that others may learn that you are part of this study and they may think that you are infected with HIV or are at high risk for HIV.
 Because of this you may feel stigma, stress or embarrassment.
-We will not share any information about you or your health with anyone, even your parent/guardian, without talking to you first, except when [sites to insert relevant information about any legal obligations for disclosure, for example...your life is thought to be in danger]. - Other Risks There may be uncommon or previously unknown risks that might occur.
-You should report any problems to the researchers immediately.
+We will not share any information about you or your health with anyone, even your parent/guardian, without talking to you first, except when [sites to insert relevant information about any legal obligations for disclosure, for example... your life is thought to be in danger].